upb-uc4/api/hlf/scala/examination-regulation.md

 > [!NOTE]
 Any Method can throw these [Exceptions](errors.md#Exceptions).

-For "examtination regulation data" handling we offer the following interface.
-Additionally as described in [General Communication](general-communication.md) different proposal calls can be made.
+For "examination regulation data" handling we offer the following interface.
+Additionally, as described in [General Communication](general-communication.md), different proposal calls can be made.